a1111198/a1111198/README.md

 ## 🚀 About Me

-**Full-Stack Engineer and Blockchain Developer** with **5 years** of total experience, specializing in building secure, scalable decentralized applications (dApps) and conducting comprehensive security audits.
+**Backend Engineer and Blockchain Developer** with **5 years** of total experience, specializing in building secure, scalable decentralized applications (dApps) and conducting comprehensive security audits.
 Proven track record in:

 - 🏗️ **Built and scaled** the Urban Culture platform from inception to **300,000+ users**
 - 🔐 **Security Research** - Expert in smart contract auditing and vulnerability detection